 To translate scientific findings into improvements in human health, the use of animals remains an essential cornerstone of biomedical research.
 The College of Life Sciences has created a modern facility, the Preclinical Research Facility (PRF), to support such necessary research.
-The unit houses various small animal species, and over 98% of the animals are rodents or fish.
+The unit has the capacity to house various small animal species, including rodents, fish and rabbits.
 The focus is on compassion and care for the animals, whilst enabling high quality research outcomes.
 The use of trained animal care and technical staff, along with stringent local ethical review processes, and oversight from local and government bodies, ensure that animals are used only when essential and that their care and welfare is paramount.

 We support work carried out by researchers from the following departments: